Qantas Airways Summary Table

 Major airlines tend to offer a number of unique ways to earn miles, and Qantas is no different.

-It’s also important to leverage the Qantas partner network since you can earn miles with your car rentals and hotel stays simply by adding your Qantas Frequent Flyer number to all reservations.
+It’s also important to leverage the Qantas partner network since you can earn points with your car rentals and hotel stays simply by adding your Qantas Frequent Flyer number to all reservations.

-Lastly, Qantas offers ways to earn miles by using its shopping portals and dining program.
-This is yet another way to earn miles on spending that you would already incur.
+Lastly, Qantas offers ways to earn points by using its shopping portals and dining program.
+This is yet another way to earn points on spending that you would already incur.

 Hot Tip: Note that if you add your airline loyalty program to other services, you won’t also earn status points with these franchises unless it’s a preferred car rental agency that has specifically partnered with the airline — this partnership acts as a sort of alliance between airline and rental agency.